10yard/dkafe/readme.md

 A Donkey Kong themed arcade game launcher with objectives and incentives to play and unlock arcade games.

 This project includes:
- - An interactive frontend launcher which is preconfigured to work with classic Donkey Kong roms and hacks.
+ - An interactive frontend launcher that is preconfigured to work with classic Donkey Kong roms and hacks.
  - A rom patcher which will automatically generate 27 Donkey Kong hacks from the bundled patch files.
  - A custom lightweight build of WolfMAME specifically for Donkey Kong.
  - LUA scripts to interface the front end with MAME allowing for data to pass seamlessly between them.